 A Peek into Childhood

 Being the Minister of St. Margaret’s Church, the old Reverend was a strict and stern man.
 He was an intellectual, and thus held his grandson’s education of upbringing to be of high regard.
-Reverend Attersole had high ambitions for the young Nicholas, including sending him to Cambridge, where he had once been educated.
-Attersole was known for being a devout Purist, and even authored a number of many biblical commentaries and theological works.
+Reverend Attersole had high ambitions for the young Nicholas, including sending him to Cambridge, where he had been educated.
+Attersole was known for being a devout Purist, and had authored a number of many biblical commentaries and theological works.

 The Reluctant Theologian

-Nicholas would set himself up as astrologer, botanist, and physician.
+He also set himself up as astrologer, botanist, and physician.
 This did not set well with the Society of Apothecaries, as they believed that only those who were fully qualified would be worthy to practice the craft.
 In their eyes, this was complete and utter defiance.

 A Man of the Masses

 His grandfather passed away in May 1640.
-As a final slap to his face, he was left 40 shillings in the old Reverend’s will.
+As a final slap to his face, he was left only 40 shillings in the old Reverend’s will.
 This came to no surprise to him, as Culpeper only viewed his grandfather as a looming authoritarian figure who treated him more like a burden than family.

 Servitude during the War